The Best Cars by Category – Sports, Off-Road, Family & Business

 Skoda has come a long way from the days when it, along with the much-maligned Lada, was the butt of all the motoring jokes – and if you’re after a family car, you could do a lot worse than put your money into an Octavia.

 This car offers up a perfect mix of practicality, quality and affordability – the Octavia 1.2 TSI 105 SE model has fuel economy figures of 58mpg, but its true MPG (taken from real driving conditions) is 47.7mpg.
-The interior and driving position are as good as you’d find a Passat, its more expensive sister model.
+The interior and driving position is as good as you’d find a Passat, its more expensive sister model.

 If you’re after an off-roader, you can’t really look much further than a Range Rover.